anshika-jain24/boxes-django/README.md

 email       (str)
 password       (str)
 ```
-Response: Returns success, if the creation was succesfull.
+Response: Returns success, if the creation was succesfull.<br />
 <b>You can test the above mentioned APIs in Postman or anywhere you like! :) </b>